-Escape is thrilling: the wind rushing through your hair as you perambulate as quickly as possible–resisting the temptation to look back to see if they’ve found your note yet.
+Escape is thrilling: the wind rushing through your hair as you scarper as quickly as possible, resisting the temptation to look back to see if they’ve found your note yet.

 It can be an unbeatable high.
-It can be the most reasonable, economical and practical course of action too.
+But it can also be the most reasonable, economical and practical course of action.

 There aren’t enough people saying “Sod this.
 I’m getting out of here.
 Pass me the good tunnelling spoon.”

 Those who give up and walk out are too often considered cowardly, uncommitted or, oh dear, “a quitter”.
 The pupil escaping double maths by playing truant is punished.
-Those who escape the workforce are considered lazy or wasted.
-Immigrants are viewed with suspicion, though their only crime was to stray from the landmass they happened to be born on.
+Those who escape the workforce are considered lazy or wasted or eccentric.
+Emigrants are viewed with suspicion, though their only crime was to stray from the landmass they happened to be born on.